dashdotrobot/bike-wheel-api/README.md

 ```
 deformation: {
   forces: [...]                             # Same format as in the tension request object
+  spoke_adjustments: [...]                  # Same format as in the tension request object
   theta: [<radians>...]                     # Optional: List of angular positions at which to calculate the deformation
   theta_range: [<start>, <stop>, <number>]  # Optional: Range of angular positions
 }